-Fixing VSCode "go to definition" in webpack projects
+Fixing VSCode "go to definition" in webpack projects (and why import path aliases are bad)

 If you press Command and left-click an import statement in VSCode, it opens the file of the defined import in a new tab.
 This is a handy feature when traversing components and dependencies across a big React project, but for some reason, it didn't work with the codebase I maintain at Rapid7.